hkrob/dumbdoorbellha/README.md

-# dumbdoorbellha
-Dumb Doorbell to HA
+# Connecting a "dumb" doorbell to Home Assistant

-I have a very basic doorbell.
+I have a very basic doorbell, it's one of the cheapo ones you can buy for a couple of bucks.

 It's the type where you have a normally open pushbutton outside which is connected via two wires to the doorbell/buzzer unit.